Free Digital & Employability Skills

-Belfast City Council and the Urban Villages Initiative are supporting MakeMatic to enhance provision of digital and employability skills in schools in Belfast and Derry-Londonderry.
+Belfast City Council and the Urban Villages Initiative are supporting MakeMatic to enhance provision of digital and employability skills in schools and community organisations in Belfast and Derry-Londonderry.

-- Access to over 12hrs of online professional development resources for teachers.
+- Access to over 12hrs of online professional development resources for staff.
 You can learn more about our courses here.

 - Free on-site and group professional development workshops and on-going support

 - A place at one of two gala showcase events in June 2018

 - Industry engagement both at your school and through work placements